-shared surface boulevard from masterplan
+shared surface boulevard from masterplan design statement

-Development at Main Street will complement its large scale 'civic' location.
+Development at Main Avenue will complement its large scale 'civic' location.

-Because of Main Street's generous scale, new development beside it will need to 'contain' the space within the street, so buildings of a reasonable height, together with a continuous façade, are essential.
-Building typologies and massing at Main Street will change from three storey townhouses at the most western plots where the density is lower, to a maximum of seven storeys at corners closest to the Basin and the Titan Crane.
+Because of Main Avenue's generous scale, new development beside it will need to 'contain' the space within the street, so buildings of a reasonable height, together with a continuous façade, are essential.
+Building typologies and massing at Main Avenue will change from three storey townhouses at the most western plots where the density is lower, to 6-7 storey corners closest to the Basin and the Titan Crane.